-Computer Information Systems is for you if you are interested in:
+Computer and Information Science is for you if you are interested in:

 - Programming, web development or game programming or design